Namrata204/Inventory-Management-System/README.md

 The Order Service is responsible for managing the order-related operations.
 It handles tasks like creating new orders, processing order requests, updating order status, and generating invoices.
 This service can also perform inventory checks to ensure product availability before accepting an order and update the stock levels accordingly.
 It may integrate with other systems such as payment gateways or shipping providers to handle payment processing and order fulfillment.

 Tool Used :
-Spring tool suite4
+Spring tool suite4,
-H2 Database
+H2 Database,
 Postman